1. Why do we read the Bible?

 accounts of Jesus’ life and teaching in the first four books of the New

 Testament.
 These four books are called the Gospels, and they are the

-best place to start reading the Bible.
+best place to start reading to learn about Jesus.

 3. What if I don't understand?

 be afraid to ask questions.
 You will come across words or phrases that

 don’t make sense at first.
 If you have a personal relationship with